monicamain1/monicatool/short_descriptions/memory space.md

 This parameter refers to the data memory requirements for the storage of raw information and the storage of monitoring information.
-Moreover, it also includes the instruction memory requirements for the storage of necessary information for the correct operations of the monitoring system.